8 Best call recorder apps for Android, iPhone, & computers in 2023

 Learn more about OpenPhone

-Best call recorder app: Screenshot of the Cube ACR app
+Best call recorder apps: Cube ACR interface

 The big downside of the Cube call recorder app is that storage is only available in the app on your device (rather than in the cloud) with the free version.